FAQ’s

 Frequently Asked Questions

-If you have questions or concerns that aren’t addressed here, please feel free to contact the VAC at education@vac.ca.
-More detailed information about camps will be sent to registered families prior to the first day of camp.
+If you have questions or concerns that aren’t addressed below, please feel free to contact the VAC at education@vac.ca.
+More detailed information about camps will be sent to registered families a week prior to the first day of camp.

 I see that you do online registrations.
 Can I register in person or over the phone?